Fort Lauderdale Work Injury Lawyer

 - Compensation for any temporary or permanent disabilities the worker suffers as a result of their condition.

-Paying out benefits to injured workers costs employers money.
+Paying out benefits to injured workers costs insurance companies money.
 Unfortunately, and despite laws designed to prevent it, there are cases in which workers are discouraged from filing claims.
 If this is the case for you, contacting a trusted work injury lawyer in Fort Lauderdale, FL is in your best interest.
 It’s likely that the company owner may attempt to dispute the severity of your injury or illness or the circumstances under which it occurred or may threaten your job security as a result of you filing a claim.

 The Occupational Safety and Health Administration (OSHA) requires regular reporting of injuries and illnesses and closely monitors these situations.
 OSHA rules include three provisions designed to protect workers: